Classification of Grothendieck rings of complex fusion categories of multiplicity one up to rank six: Introduction

 \section{Introduction}

 A complex fusion category is a $\mathbb{C}$-linear semisimple rigid tensor category with finitely many simple objects and finite dimensional spaces of morphisms, such that the neutral object is simple \cite{ENO05}.
 The Grothendieck ring of a fusion category is a fusion ring, first introduced (and called based ring) in \cite{Lus87}.
-Let call a fusion ring a (complex/unitary) Grothendieck ring when it admits a (complex/unitary) categorification.
+A (complex/unitary) Grothendieck ring is a fusion ring admitting a categorification into a (complex/unitary) fusion category.
 One of the main challenges of the subject is to decide which fusion rings are Grothendieck rings; some ones (for example mentioned in this paper) are not.
 In theory, a fusion ring is a Grothendieck ring if and only if its Pentagon Equation (PE) admit a solution, but in practice, this direct approach is not workable without specific strategies.
-In this paper, we use two strategies: several criteria (necessary conditions) in \S \ref{sec:crit} to rule out some ones directly, and a localization of the PE to categorify the remaining fusion rings, in \S \ref{sec:tpe}.
-The notion of fusion ring is purely combinatorial and easy to list and \S \ref{sec:fus} provides the list of all the fusion rings of multiplicity one up to rank six, obtained by brute-force computation \cite{FusionAtlas, sage} (let also mention the work of an independant group \cite{anyon}), there are $72$ ones, and (as we will show) exactly $47$ of them are complex Grothendieck rings\footnote{The following table gives their number ($n_r$ and $c_r$) at fixed rank $r$: } (all of them are unitary ones).
-This paper proves the following classification: \begin{theorem} The complex Grothendieck rings of multiplicity one up to rank six are given by the following: \begin{itemize} \item known fusion categories (see the references below): \begin{itemize} \item $\VVec(G)$ with finite group $G = C_n \ (n \le 6)$, $C_2^2$, $S_3$, \item $\Rep(G)$ with finite group $G = S_3$, $S_4$, $D_n \ (4 \le n \le 7)$, $D_9$, $Q_8$, $C_3 \rtimes C_4$, $C_3 \rtimes S_3$, \item near-group $C_n + 0$, $n \le 5$ (also called Tambara-Yamagami $TY(C_n)$), see \cite{TY98,EG14}, \item $\SU(2)_n \ (n \le 5)$, $\PSU(2)_n \ (3 \le n \le 11)$, $\SO(3)_2$, $\SO(5)_2$, see \cite{HNW14,BGNPRW16,ACMRW16}, \item even part of a 1-supertransitive subfactor of index $3+2\sqrt{2}$, see \cite{LMP15}, \item products of two ones above. \end{itemize} Note that $\PSU(2)_k = \SU(2)_k/C_2 \simeq$ even part of TLJ $A_{k+1}$ subfactor. \item \textit{new} fusion categories: all with non self-adjoint objects, so none modular by Theorem \ref{thm:mod}; all weakly integral with $\FPdim<84$, so all weakly group-theoretical by \cite{ENO11}; some come from the new zesting construction \cite{zest} (in the following table, \# counts the number of Grothendieck rings):
+In this paper, we use two strategies: several criteria (necessary conditions) in \S \ref{sec:crit} to rule out some fusion rings directly, and a localization of the PE to categorify the remaining ones, in \S \ref{sec:tpe}.
+The notion of fusion ring is purely combinatorial and easy to list, and \S \ref{sec:fus} provides the list of all the fusion rings of multiplicity one up to rank six, obtained by brute-force computation \cite{FusionAtlas, sage} (see also the work of an independent group \cite{SliVer}), there are $72$ ones, and (as we will show) exactly $47$ of them are complex Grothendieck rings\footnote{Below $n_r$ and $m_r$ are the numbers of fusion rings and complex Grothendieck rings, of multiplicity one and rank $r$, see also \cite{A348305, A352506}. }, all of them are unitary.
+The main result is the following classification (proved in Subsection \ref{sub:proof}): \begin{theorem} The complex Grothendieck rings of multiplicity one up to rank six are given by the following: \begin{itemize} \item known fusion categories (see the references below): \begin{itemize} \item $\VVec(G)$ with finite group $G = C_n \ (n \le 6)$, $C_2^2$, $S_3$, \item $\Rep(G)$ with finite group $G = S_3$, $S_4$, $D_n \ (4 \le n \le 7)$, $D_9$, $Q_8$, $C_3 \rtimes C_4$, $C_3 \rtimes S_3$, \item near-group $C_n + 0$, $n \le 5$ (also called Tambara-Yamagami $TY(C_n)$), see \cite{EG14,TY98}, \item $\SU(2)_n \ (n \le 5)$, $\PSU(2)_n \ (3 \le n \le 11)$, $\SO(3)_2$, $\SO(5)_2$, see \cite{ACMRW16,BGNPRW16,HNW14}, \item even part of a 1-supertransitive subfactor of index $3+2\sqrt{2}$, see \cite{LMP15}, \item products of two above, \end{itemize} where $C_n, D_n, Q_n, S_n$ are respectively the usual notations for cyclic, dihedral, quaternion, symmetric groups.
+Note that $\PSU(2)_k = \SU(2)_k/C_2 \simeq$ even part of TLJ $A_{k+1}$ subfactor. \item \textit{new} fusion categories: all with non self-adjoint objects, so none modular by Theorem \ref{thm:mod}; all weakly integral with $\FPdim<84$, so all weakly group-theoretical by \cite{ENO11}; some come from the new zesting construction \cite{zest}.
+In the following table, \# counts the number of Grothendieck rings: